ediblecode/accessibility-resources/README.md

 - [Guidelines for Visualizing Links](https://www.nngroup.com/articles/guidelines-for-visualizing-links/) - From 2004 but still as relevant today
 - [A Developer’s Guide to Better Accessibility](https://www.24a11y.com/2017/a-developers-guide-to-better-accessibility/)
 - [How to design websites for blind and partially sighted people](http://whatusersdo.com/blog/how-to-design-websites-for-blind-and-partially-sighted-people/)
+- [Podcast Accessibility](https://podcast-accessibility.com/) - How to make your podcast accessible for everyone

 ### Automation